vijayraavi/20533-ImplementingMicrosoftAzureInfrastructureSolutions/20533CGitHubUserGuideforMCTs.md

 - _Pull_: This is the process of fetching the latest changes from an online repo and merging them with local changes.

 - _Merge_: This is the process of fetching changes from one branch and applying them to another.
-This includes retrieving changes from an online repo, and then applying them to that repoís local version.
+This includes retrieving changes from an online repo, and then applying them to that repo‚Äôs local version.

-- _Pull request_: This is a set of proposed changes to a repo that a user submit, and a repoís owners or collaborators then can accept or reject the pull request.
+- _Pull request_: This is a set of proposed changes to a repo that a user submit, and a repo‚Äôs owners or collaborators then can accept or reject the pull request.

 - _Push_: This is the process of sending or submitting your local changes to the online repo.

-- _Collaborator_: This is a GitHub user that has permissions to add, delete, or change a repoís content.
+- _Collaborator_: This is a GitHub user that has permissions to add, delete, or change a repo‚Äôs content.

 ## Overview of Microsoft Learning's GitHub solution for course labs